 These specifications came as a result of the 7.62 NATO round being deemed has having too much power to be carried by infantry.
 In May of 1957, Eugene Stoner shot the first AR 15 design to CONARC.
 Through further developments, the AR-15 was transformed into the M16 rifle that is still the standard rifle for most of the American Armed forces.

 Each box contains 500+ once fired brass shell casings.
-May contain some 5.56 mixed with 223.
+Will contain 5.56 mixed with 223.

 This is unprocessed brass sourced from commercial shooting ranges.
 It has not been cleaned or resized and still contains the spent primer.